 Acetone can be harmful to plastic.
-It is probably one of the best solvents to use if you want to remove spray paint from plastic but it can cause damage to the plastic and your health.
+It is probably one of the best solvents to use if you want to remove spray paint from plastic, but it can cause damage to the plastic and your health.

 You will decrease the chances of the acetone damaging the plastic if you remove it quickly.
 You should only apply acetone in small amounts and only apply it to the spray paint.

 The acetone found in nail polish remover is safer than acetone on its own.
-Nail polish remover is sold in a plastic bottle which means the acetone is not strong enough to destroy plastic.
+Nail polish remover is sold in a plastic bottle, which means the acetone is not strong enough to destroy plastic.

 3. Will Paint Thinner Remove Spray Paint?

 It is a substance that should be used with extreme caution due to the effects it can have on your health.

 4. Can Paint Thinner Damage Plastic?

 A paint thinner can damage plastic depending on the type of plastic.
 It is more likely to damage soft plastics than hard plastics.

-Keep in mind there is a risk of damaging the plastic with any household product.
-You can also dilute the paint thinner as I mentioned earlier in the article.
+Keep in mind there is a risk of damaging plastic with any household product.
+You can also dilute the paint thinner, as I mentioned earlier in the article.

 Paint thinner should not be allowed to sit on the object.
-The longer the paint thinner sits the more it will affect the underlying plastic.
+The longer the paint thinner sits, the more it will affect the underlying plastic.

 5. Does Rubbing Alcohol Damage Plastic?

 Rubbing alcohol does not damage the plastic.
 It can strip the paint off of plastic, but it should not damage the plastic.

 6. Can You Use a Pressure Washer to Remove Paint from Plastic?

 You can and should still use the dish soap solution mentioned at the beginning of this article to soften the paint before trying to remove it with the pressure washer.

-You should start with the lowest setting on the pressure washer and work your way up if need be.
-Remember plastic is very thin and can be easily warped or damaged.
+You should start with the lowest setting on the pressure washer and work your way up if necessary.

 7. Do You Need Any PPE When Removing Spray Paint?

-You absolutely need PPE when removing spray paint.
-Even if you are only using dish soap you should be wearing gloves and, potentially, goggles.
+You need PPE when removing spray paint.
+Even if you are only using dish soap, you should be wearing gloves and, potentially, goggles.

-Some of the methods I have mentioned will require masks and possibly respirators too.
+Some of the methods I have mentioned will require masks and possibly respirators.
 At the bare minimum, you should expect to wear gloves when removing spray paint.

 There are also a lot of products that can damage the plastic in the process of removing the spray paint.

-It is easier to remove spray paint when it is wet, but if you took the time to read this article the paint is probably dry.
+It is easier to remove spray paint when wet, but if you took the time to read this article, the paint is probably dry.

 You should use caution and work efficiently when removing the paint.
-You should not apply heat or use any sharp objects as these will without a doubt harm the plastic.
+You should not apply heat or use any sharp objects as these will, without a doubt, harm the plastic.

-Do not forget to wear your PPE when handling any of the cleaning projects that were mentioned in this article.
-Ideally, you should wear gloves even when you are just using soap and water.
+Do not forget to wear your PPE when handling any cleaning projects mentioned in this article.
+Ideally, you should wear gloves even when using soap and water.